vmware-archive/gcp-env-bootstrap/README.md

 To test an environment we need to do the following

 - [Install](https://bosh.io/docs/cli-v2-install/) the BOSH cli.
-- Source the environment variables of the target environemnt.
+- Source the environment variables of the target environment.
 - Invoke a BOSH cli method which depends upon the BOSH director.

 For eaxmple, the following should produce a meaningful response from the